top of page

 • Ad-Hoc Retainer | Brett J Federer Accounting

 Need help outside the monthly scope?
 This optional retainer covers ad-hoc support — billed hourly, clearly scoped, and only when needed.
 Because not every system fix fits in a box This project exists to support one-off needs that extend the structure already in place — not to replace staff or take on ongoing operations.
 It offers flexible access to controller-level support without requiring a new engagement for every request.
 Scope & Pricing This project is only available once you’re on the monthly cycle, where the foundation is stable.
 At that point, it’s billed separately at the rates shown here.
-If a similar cleanup is required during onboarding, it will be addressed then — billed hourly as part of implementation, not as a standalone project. $1,000/month retainer for 5 hours Hours are scoped in advance and tracked internally Unused hours do not roll over from month to month Requests estimated over 5 hours are scoped separately as flat-fee projects Ad-Hoc Retainer What’s Typically Covered Formatting or refining internal reporting for board-readiness (non-GAAP) Adding a custom metric or graph to monthly insights One-off support during bookkeeper transitions (not training or management) Reviewing a vendor or platform transition Other one-off requests aligned with controller-level responsibilities What’s Not Included Consolidated financial reporting or entity-level rollups Interim controller duties or embedded support Any recurring operations ownership or staffing backfill Any onsite work (this service is 100% remote) Anything that is already covered in a different Project or service Projects That Require Separate Scoping Insurance renewal packages, responses, or Request For Information (RFIs) Note: I do not advise on coverage levels, policy terms, or insurance decisions — and I do not sign off on any policies.
+If a similar cleanup is required during onboarding, it will be addressed then — billed hourly as part of implementation, not as a standalone project.
+Work performed under this retainer does not constitute audit, review, or assurance services.
+If a request drifts into any of the above areas, it requires a separate engagement or referral. $1,000/month retainer for 5 hours Hours are scoped in advance and tracked internally Unused hours do not roll over from month to month Requests estimated over 5 hours are scoped separately as flat-fee projects Ad-Hoc Retainer What’s Typically Covered Formatting or refining internal reporting for board-readiness (non-GAAP) Adding a custom metric or graph to monthly insights One-off support during bookkeeper transitions (not training or management) Reviewing a vendor or platform transition Other one-off requests aligned with controller-level responsibilities What’s Not Included CFO-level services, including strategic planning, capital strategy, investor support, or board-level advisory Forecasting or scenario modeling, including creating, revising, maintaining, or interpreting forecasts Tax services, including income tax planning, preparation, filings, credits, or correspondence with tax authorities Payroll processing or payroll administration, including compliance, filings, or payroll system management Staff management, supervision, training, task delegation, or performance management Day-to-day transaction processing or bookkeeping Consolidated financial reporting or entity-level rollups Interim or embedded controller duties, including acting as internal management or decision-maker Any recurring operations ownership or staffing backfill Any onsite work (this service is 100% remote) Anything that is already covered in a different Project or service Projects That Require Separate Scoping Insurance renewal packages, responses, or Request For Information (RFIs) Note: I do not advise on coverage levels, policy terms, or insurance decisions — and I do not sign off on any policies.
 Multi-entity control framework builds Internal audit prep or controls testing templates Rebuilding approval logic or paperless workflows Other one-off requests aligned with controller-level responsibilities that are estimated to be over 5 hours per month.
 Build Structure That Frees You.
 I’ve designed this system for founders who want clean, consistent financials and the confidence to make decisions without second-guessing. ——— If that’s what you’re building toward, I’m here.
 Phone (805) 410-8647 Email Brett@BrettJFedererAccounting.com Connect LinkedIn Learn More

 bottom of page